 Globally, there is a great demand for talented data scientists who can analyze huge sets of data and find meaningful results or patterns.
 Statistical analysis, machine learning, deep learning, programming, and handling and understanding big data are some of the necessary skills required for learning data science.

 Today, Data Science is among the hottest career options in the market.
 In fact, the job role of a Data Scientist was proclaimed as the sexiest job of the 21st century!
 As an increasing number of companies and institutions are leaning towards Data Science technologies like AI and ML, the demand for skilled and certified Data Science experts is rapidly escalating.
 This has further pushed the demand for Data Science certification programs and courses.
+Data science is the answer to “After BSc computer science which course is better?”

 Data Science certifications have gained a vast fan base among both students and professionals.
 Usually, Data Science certifications span from anywhere between three to eighteen months.
 Data Science certification programs provide an opportunity to solidify your Mathematical and Statistical knowledge while also encouraging you to work on real-world assignments/projects.
 This will increase your productivity and your efficiency in completing a task to deliver accurate results.